A Brief History of Valentine’s Day

 Love the Earth this Valentine’s Day

 Don’t have a Valentine?
-Some can become bitter on this day, as it reminds of what they don’t have.
-I want you to know that love comes in many shapes and sizes!
 You don’t have to celebrate Valentine’s Day with a romantic partner.
 Don’t feel bad about it, either.
-Especially, since meeting someone new is almost impossible with Covid.
 Instead, make the earth your Valentine this year!
 One of our most sacred relationships can be with Mother Earth.
 So, get into nature or love yourself at home with a hot bath full of fresh herbs.
 Show your appreciation for the unconditional love Mother Earth shows us.
 In the next section, I will focus on how to accomplish this.

 When in Doubt, Go the Natural Route

 As a general rule of thumb, reduce, reuse, and recycle.
 Firstly, reduce the amount of waste you create by purchasing natural alternatives.
 Usually, the most toxic substances are cheap and built for convenience.
 Use less oil by taking your bike on small ventures, avoid single-use plastics, use less energy at home, and simply use less!
 There’s an old proverb (25:16) that translates as “only take what you need.”